Yasi92/Happy-Pet/README.md

 ![Custom 404 Page](/readme-assets/img/404-page.png)
 *  ### Custom 404 / 500 Page: <a id="404"></a>
     * The custom 404 page prevents users from confusion and redirects them to the home page if the URL is unavailable or does not exist.
-    * The same design and style applies for the 500 error handling page.
+    * The same design and style apply to the 500 error handling page.